New Haw: History

 "Haw" is an Old English word for "lock gate", and it is possible that New Haw developed following the installation of the "new" lock gate in 1653, near The White Hart pub.
 The Grade II Listed New Haw lock-keeper's cottage (pictured) dates from 1782 but was heavily rebuilt with steel strengthening beams added above the ground floor windows after a gas explosion and fire in 1982.
 It appeared as Mr. Bedford's "Cherry Cottage" in the 1964 science-fiction film First Men in the Moon, based loosely on the H.G.
 Wells novel of the same title published in 1901.

 There is a little evidence of New Haw's history.
 The original village was a hamlet of Woking, around Crockford Park farm, bordering Addlestone.

 Several aeroplanes are believed to have crashed in New Haw during the early decades of the 20th century.
 On 25 May 1912, an Avro Type F cabin monoplane landed upside down on nearby Addlestone Moor.
 Photographic evidence of this accident is held by Brooklands Museum.

 The village centre lies around the junction of Woodham Lane and the Scotland Bridge Road roundabout and on the northwest side of the latter, until recently, a well-established motor vehicle sales business occupied an original 1930s garage, petrol station and workshop known for many years as "Woodham Motors".
-Although the front of the premises have been somewhat altered in recent years, the pre-war brick-built central two-story clock tower with large two-bay workshop behind survive in good condition and make an interesting local landmark.

 With the commuter boom of the 1950/60s, New Haw expanded further southwest down Woodham Lane towards West Byfleet and Woodham and a popular shopping area for local residents is The Broadway, where a number of shops, public houses and restaurants are located.